Keysight/cyperf/deployment/azure/terraform/README.md

 - Credentials for each specific cloud provider need to pe provided.

 ### Specialized knowledge
-Before you deploy this Custom ARM template, we recommend that you become familiar with the following Azure services:
+Before deployment, we recommend that you become familiar with the following Azure services:
 - [Create a custom image from a VHD file](https://docs.microsoft.com/en-us/azure/devtest-labs/devtest-lab-create-template)
 - [ssh-keygen](https://www.ssh.com/academy/ssh/keygen)